adil-waqar/custom-snmp-agent/README.md

 The three custom OIDs are the responsibility of my sub-agent to handle.
 Whenever the master SNMP agent gets a request from the manager on the custom OIDs that I have added, it forwards the request to the sub-agent to handle.
 Sub-agent handles the request and returns the result back to master which eventually returns it back to the client.

+I choose JavaScript is my language of choice because of the following reasons:

+1. The language is fast and can provide scalable solutions.
+2. Had a very good net-snmp library that potentially does everything.
+Link mentioned in references.

 ## Description

 This SNMP sub-agent exposes a total of 3 custom OIDs, the details of which are as follows.